The Secrets of Van Gogh: Works, Places, and Legacy of a Misunderstood Genius

 🌾 Wheat Field with Crows (1890)

 Often interpreted as one of his last works, this dramatic painting shows a golden field under a stormy sky, crossed by crows.
-The dead-end paths and the threatening sky symbolize despair, loneliness, and perhaps a farewell to life.
+The dead-end paths and threatening sky symbolize despair, solitude, and perhaps a farewell to life.

 📍Not to be missed: the evolution of his style through the rooms, from his dark beginnings to the vibrant colors of his Provençal period.

-The Musée d’Orsay displays several masterpieces by Van Gogh in a majestic setting.
-You can admire:
+The Musée d'Orsay exhibits several masterpieces by Van Gogh, in a majestic setting.
+One can admire:

 👨🎨 Portrait of the artist Eugène Boch (1888)

-Van Gogh depicts here his painter friend against a starry blue background, aiming to convey the artist's inner light.
+Van Gogh depicts his painter friend here against a starry blue background, seeking to convey the inner light of the artist.
 He describes this painting as a "portrait of a dreamer."
-The expression is gentle, almost mystical.
+The expression is soft, almost mystical.

 💡 Good to know: The paintings are presented in the context of Post-Impressionism, alongside Gauguin, Cézanne, Toulouse-Lautrec...